Senior Programme Manager, Future of Work

 Olivia Chapman is a Senior Programme Manager at Nesta.

-Based in Nesta's policy and research team, Olivia leads a number of projects about the impact of technology on work and jobs.
-These include Digital Frontrunners, an active network of 300+ future of work experts, policymakers and practitioners and FutureFit, a major training and research project involving unions, researchers and learning experts.
-Both programmes are based in the Nordics and Benelux, though the network spans across Europe and includes other international innovation hubs.
-In partnership with unions, FutureFit is focused on upskilling and resklling workers at risk of job displacement - and doing innovative, robust research about 'what works'.
-Olivia has co-authored two Digital Pulse reports exploring how open people are to new technology.
-She also co-authored Policymaking for the 21st century: How digital tools can help, which compares European attitudes towards using technology to participate in politics and policy decisions.
+Based in Nesta's policy and research team, Olivia leads a number of projects about the future of work and adult learning, exploring the intersection between jobs and global challenges.
+These include Digital Frontrunners, an active network of over 300 future of work experts, senior policymakers and practitioners, and FutureFit.
+FutureFit is focused on creating an effective adult learning system to help tackle inequality and social exclusion.
+Supported by Google and in partnership with some of Europe’s largest unions, leading researchers, employers and adult learning experts, FutureFit is reskilling workers at risk of job displacement and conducting a large evaluation about what works, so that solutions can be scaled.
+Nesta's report, Becoming FutureFit: What we know about adult learning across Europe outlines the challenge in more detail.
+Olivia has co-authored two Digital Pulse reports exploring how open people are to new technology and Policymaking for the 21st century: How digital tools can help, which compares European attitudes towards using technology to participate in politics and policy decisions.
 Olivia is passionate about creating an inclusive future of work and providing better understanding about what works to ensure everyone benefits from an increasingly digital labour market.